AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 -> [read disclaimer here](https://github.com/AKRGames/AlterTrack-archive/blob/main/archive/tweets/DISCLAIMER.md) <-
 ___
 ## Pre-account Era <sub>(October 18th - December 17th 2021)</sub>
-Here are the earliest known tweets related to FNF AlterTrack.
+Here are the earliest known tweets related to AlterTrack.
+All tweets from this era are from the director of this mod, [@DanDevDream](https://twitter.com/DanDevDream).
 ___
-### On October 18th, **2021**, [DanDream235 (@DanDevDream)](https://twitter.com/DanDevDream) posted 5 tweets about AlterTrack.
+### October 18th, **2021** (5 tweets)
 ___
-At 6:56 PM COT (UTC-5), he tweeted:
+At 6:56 PM, he tweeted:
 > I have to say that the FNF AU I'm working on is gonna be pretty interesting, starting with the fact tha GF stars it (I know that GF aslo stars in Saturday Night Swappin but in this AU is gonna be more than a simple change of roles)

 -> [link to tweet](https://twitter.com/DanDevDream/status/1450249361414365185) <-
 ___
-At 6:59 PM COT (UTC-5), he tweeted about mod characters that may appear on the AlterTrack AU.
+At 6:59 PM, he tweeted about mod characters that may appear on the AlterTrack AU.
 > Almost every character in this universe is going to have a new and maybe original story.<br> Between the important characters are GF, BF, GF's family, BF's family, Sky, Sarvente and Ruv (maybe...), a very popular god and a crazy clown.

 The "very popular god" may refer to [Shaggy](https://fridaynightfunking.fandom.com/wiki/VS_Shaggy#Classic_Shaggy) from the [vs Shaggy](https://gamebanana.com/mods/284121) mod by SrPerez and the "crazy clown" refers to [Tricky the Clown](https://fridaynightfunking.fandom.com/wiki/Tricky_the_Clown) from the [Tricky mod](https://gamebanana.com/mods/44334).

 -> [link to tweet](https://twitter.com/DanDevDream/status/1450250179848847363) <-
 ___
-At 7:06 PM COT (UTC-5), he announced:
+At 7:06 PM, he announced:
 > I will be uploading more info and progress here (Twitter) and I will release the full lore of the AU in Wattpad after the AU and the mod are published

-The mod was never published, but [the AU was released on Wattpad](https://twitter.com/DanDevDream/status/1450251873177460741).
+The mod was never published, but [the AU was released on Wattpad](https://www.wattpad.com/story/299121029-old-friday-night-funkin%27-altertrack-old).

 -> [link to tweet](https://twitter.com/DanDevDream/status/1450250179848847363) <-
 ___
-At 7:15 PM COT (UTC-5), he tweeted a sort of disclaimer on when AlterTrack started concepting and it's inspirations.
+At 7:15 PM, he tweeted a sort of disclaimer on when AlterTrack started concepting and it's inspirations.
 > The concept of this project and the AU itself started en May of this year, so it's not an attempt of copy Saturday Night Swappin.
 This all came from me and some inspirations from a skin mod made by Sonknux

 The "skin mod made by Sonknux" in question is the *Rapper GF* mod and can be found [here](https://gamebanana.com/mods/186939).

 -> [link to tweet](https://twitter.com/DanDevDream/status/1450254153415073799) <-
 ___
-At 9:46 PM COT (UTC-5), he presented the first AlterTrack Girlfriend icons he made.
+At 9:46 PM COT, he presented the first AlterTrack Girlfriend icons he made.
 > First version of GF icons, maybe I will change them soon<br>
 > ![The first AlterTrack Girlfriend icons.](/archive/tweets/images/ATGFicons_v1.png "why does she look like that brah")

 -> [link to tweet](https://twitter.com/DanDevDream/status/1450292327109513216) <-
 ___
-### On October 24th, Dan posted 6 tweets about AlterTrack.
+### October 24th (6 tweets)
 ___
-At 6:45 AM COT (UTC-5), he posted a dialogue teaser.
+At 6:45 AM, he posted a dialogue teaser.
 > _F: (I will not allow anyone to hurt someone I appreciate...
 If they do something to my family...
 I don't know how I will answer to that...
 Maybe with more violence...)

 Who is *_F*, you may ask?
 Replace _ with G, and you will find out.

 -> [link to tweet](https://twitter.com/DanDevDream/status/1452239852754415619) <-
 ___
-At 7:27 PM COT (UTC-5), he presented an improved version of the first AlterTrack Girlfriend icons he made.
+At 7:27 PM, he presented an improved version of the first AlterTrack Girlfriend icons he made.
 > Well, here I go with a second version, more simple and fits better in FNF icons.
 Thicker lines and less excessive details.
 > ![The improved AlterTrack Girlfriend icons.](/archive/tweets/images/ATGFicons_v2.png "she looks kinda better now brah")

 -> [link to tweet](https://twitter.com/DanDevDream/status/1452431566924288002) <-
 ___
-At 7:37 PM COT (UTC-5), he tweeted about the health icons for the mod.
+At 7:37 PM, he tweeted about the health icons for the mod.
 > Improved Mechanic: Health bar and icons
 > The health bar and icons will be divided in 5 states<br>
 > -Normal/neutral<br>